Dwinny/email_phone_checker/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

- This app is a personal project I ever built using API.
+ This app is a personal project.
+It is the first I ever built using an API.
 It is an email and phone number verification app.